utopia-php/logger/docs/tutorials/add-logger-adapter.md

 Logger adapters help developers to store their logs on an external provider's servers that monitors, notifies and manages logs for them.
 Using such an external provider creates a flow that let you spot a bug as soon as possible and provides tools for proper tracking.

-Utopia is and will always be tech-agnostic, which means, we aren creating a tools based on technologies you already use and love, instead of creating a new tool-set for you.
+Utopia is and will always be tech-agnostic, which means, we are creating a tools based on technologies you already use and love, instead of creating a new tool-set for you.
 With that in mind, we accept all contributions with adapters for any third party providers.

 ## 1. Prerequisites